Tools, Training and Time. How to help non-web colleagues create better content, images, PDFs and more.

 It's odd that so many institutions avoid it.
 It's a shame because Instructional content is much easier to create, much clearer for users and can be delivered in many formats.

 Think of the looping videos used at airport security, "First, remove your laptop from its case and place it in a tray.
-Next, remove your shoes …" These videos don't "describe" the security system, they give you instructions about how to get through it.
+Next, remove your shoes …" These videos don't "describe" the security system, they give you instructions about what you need to do to get through.

 Examples of the Instructional form